Josh-Fitch/Personal-Website/index.md

 title: Joshua Fitch's Home Page
 ---

-This website is meant as a place to learn more about Joshua Fitch and his experiences, clubs, interests, and projects!
+This website is meant as a place to learn more about Joshua Fitch and his experiences, projects, clubs, and interests!
 It is also a chance for him to practice his HTML and CSS.
 Enjoy!

 ## Connect With Me